kartik-v/bootstrap-star-rating/README.md

 _string_ the CSS class for the clear button that will be appended to the base class above when button is hovered/activated.
 Defaults to `clear-rating-active`.

 #### clearValue
 _string_ the value to clear the input to, when the clear button is clicked.
-Defaults to `0`.
+Defaults to `min` if not set.

 #### clearCaption
 _string_ the caption displayed when clear button is clicked.
 Defaults to `Not Rated`.